calliope-project/calliope/doc/_static/math_storage_inter_cluster.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 :yellow:`UPDATED`
-Set the upper bound on, or a fixed total of, a `supply_plus` (with storage) technology's ability to produce energy based on the quantity of consumed resource and available stored energy.
+Set the upper bound on, or a fixed total of, a `supply_plus` (with storage) technology's ability to produce flow based on the quantity of consumed resource and available stored carrier.

 .. container:: scrolling-wrapper